SVP, Corporate Communications

 With 45 percent of the UK's population now owning a smartphone (Google / Ipsos, Jan 2012), retailers need to ensure they can serve customers via these new platforms, and not be overtaken by competitors.
 Fifty six percent of retailers view new sales channels as a main driver of business growth over the coming year, and just over half (52 percent) view competitor's' m-commerce apps and sites as a threat to their sales.
 Retailers also have their eyes on social media, with two-thirds (65 percent) expecting sales from social media venues to become an important consideration over the next 12 months.

-"The proliferation of smartphones and tablet computers is rapidly transforming consumers' shopping behaviour," said Andy Lloyd, General Manager of Commerce Products at NetSuite.
+"The proliferation of smartphones and tablet computers is rapidly transforming consumers' shopping behavior," said Andy Lloyd, General Manager of Commerce Products at NetSuite.
 "People are now used to making purchases via their mobile devices, whether it's for the latest app from an Appstore or the weekly grocery shop.
 Retailers need to take advantage of this channel to meet the modern expectations of their customers, and not get left behind.
 However, the challenge for retailers is to integrate the mobile channel without incurring huge costs or complexity, so they need a single solution which can manage all transactions and associated customer interactions with consumers and other businesses on multiple touchpoints, whether this is the website, smart phone, social media or in the store."

 Launched in May 2012, NetSuite SuiteCommerce is a new commerce-aware platform that provides a central system to manage all transactions and associated customer interactions with consumers and other businesses on multiple touchpoints (website, smart phone, social media site, in-store, etc.) supporting Commerce as a Service across multiple channels.
 For more information, please click here.